Spinners/Spin.Swift/README.md

 # How to use a Spin in a SwiftUI based app

 Because SwiftUI relies on the idea of a binding between a State in a View and takes care of the rendering, the way to connect the SwiftUI Spin is slightly different, and even simpler.
+3 Dedicated SwiftUI Spins are to your disposal: RxSwiftUISpin, ReactiveSwiftUISpin and CombineSwiftUISpin.

 In your view you have to annotate the UI Spin variable with “@ObservedObject” (a SwiftUISpin being an “ObservableObject”):